xhtml2pdf/xhtml2pdf/docs/source/reference/html.rst

     bottom, top, height
     left, right, width
     margin, margin-bottom, margin-left, margin-right, margin-top
+    padding, padding-bottom, padding-left, padding-right, padding-top
+    border-bottom-color, border-bottom-width
+    border-left-color, border-left-width
+    border-right-color, border-right-width
+    border-top-color, border-top-width
+    background-image
+    -pdf-frame-border, -pdf-frame-box, -pdf-frame-content

+These are read straight out of the @page or @frame rule, not through the property whitelist below, so they only mean anything inside one.

 To avoid unexpected results, please only specify two out of three bottom/top/height properties, and